 How easy this stuff is.
 It really is.
 And if you don’t know how to put in a new door frame, go to Youtube and watch a professional do it.
 Then copy them.

-It seems there are a ton of people out there willing to totally rip you of given half the chance.
+It seems there are a ton of people out there willing to totally rip you off given half the chance.
 I had quotes for a $5000 roof job, that ranged from $8000-$12000.
 Know what the price of the job is worth before you hire someone to do anything.
+Punch the job into HomeAdvisor and find out what it’s worth.

 This is the property before I painted it…